adamluckydo/ontology/2_Story/Story.md

 Losing reasons to live.

-Neither my abilities nor the abilities of the specialists I went to were up to the task.
+Neither myself nor the specialists I went to were up to the task.
 And so, the great question of the the condition of my existence again reared its head: this time with extra nihilism.

 Finding some transient meaning wasn't enough now.
 What was _actually_ real?
 What could I rely upon when both my physical and cognitive abilities were failing in the present, and the future of my current trajectory was no better?

-Coincidentally, a friend had recently introduced me to Waking Up: A meditation app that advertised a deeper examination of life.
+Coincidentally, a friend had recently introduced me to Waking Up, a sort of new-agey meditation app focused on self-investigation.
 And so, once again I found my refuge in thinking: this time by investigating the nature of my own experience.

 After all, I was a guy who could solve things.
-Why not reality itself?
+Why not life itself?

 ## Solutionville?

-The Waking Up app was cool; for the first time ever I got to hear people who seemed similarly interested in peeking below the surface of life.
+The Waking Up app was cool; for the first time ever I got to hear people who seemed similarly interested in really deeply questioning their own lives.
 It was a whole new world for me, but even then, most of the app fell short of exactly what I was looking for.
 Practices and pointers were great, but I wanted _answers_, damnit.

-After listening to the series on Stoicism, I had just about had it.
-I wrote down my review at the time: "Very solid coping mechanisms for nerds".
+After listening to the series on Stoicism, I remember telling my sister my review: "Very solid coping mechanisms for nerds".
 I was so glad that the stoics had a way to cope with reality, but what actually _was_ reality?

 Finally, I stumbled upon a section of the app called "The Path of Insight"; a series of Buddha Dharma talks by Joseph Goldstein.
 At first, it sounded like a bunch of religious dogma: "Be kind to thy neighbor" and whatnot.
 But as I continued hitting play, I started realizing something: "Wait, this is actually a science?
 Of subjective experience?
 And not only is it a science, but it's a _solved_ science?
 The Buddha just _has_ the answers, and it turns out those answers solve suffering for good?!?"
 I was still skeptical, but Buddhism seemed to be on an entirely different level of insight, practicality, and scientific rigor from anything else on the app.